*Some names, including those of brothels, have been changed.

 "It's mass hysteria."
 George barks.
 "Politicians love to scare us, trying to paint a country which is rife with trafficking.
 Because if we're scared, we will vote for them to keep us safe.
 That's all they're fucking interested in.
 If it suits them to worry us, they will worry us."

-He's careful to differentiate parlour workers from those working on the street, where he admits drugs and trafficking issues might be more of an issue.
-"I'm not saying that there's no girls in parlours who take drugs, but so does Nigella-bloody-Lawson!"
+He's careful to differentiate parlor workers from those working on the street, where he admits drugs and trafficking issues might be more of an issue.
+"I'm not saying that there's no girls in parlors who take drugs, but so does Nigella bloody Lawson!"

-Our penultimate viewing of the day was *Infinity, a four-roomed parlour in the outskirts of Sheffield.
-Complete with a gym, pool table and dungeon, it receives anything between eight to 38 customers in a day.
+Our penultimate viewing of the day was *Infinity, a four-roomed parlor in the outskirts of Sheffield.
+Complete with a gym, pool table, and dungeon, it receives anything between eight to 38 customers in a day.

 I was shown around by the owner, David, who says that his establishment is one of the only places he knows of designed to be disabled-friendly.
 "There's a guy coming today.
 He comes every week.
 He's only 21.
 His father brings him.
 He comes in his wheelchair and he speaks through a computer.
 And we've got ex-soldiers who've had their limbs blown off.
 They know when they come here, it's comfortable."

 We are invited into the living room, which looks relatively normal apart from a huge golden throne.
-Two men – slaves – are occupying each sofa.
-One is clean cut and suited, the other is Comic Book Guy IRL.
+Two men—slaves—are occupying each sofa.
+One is clean cut and suited, the other was Comic Book Guy IRL.
 "After a good session," the latter says, "it feels to me like falling head over heels in love for the first time, again.
 Who wouldn't want to keep getting that feeling?"